-[5.6][5B] Section 5B requires a state administrative law judge to resign from office or take a leave of absence, if allowed by law and subject to the appointing authority's approval, when the judge become a candidate for non-judicial office.
-Section 5B does not require a state administrative law judge to resign from office or take a leave of absence when the judge becomes a candidate for judicial office.
+[5.6][585C] Section 585C requires a state administrative law judge to resign from office or take a leave of absence, if allowed by law and subject to the appointing authority's approval, when the judge become a candidate for elective non-judicial office.
+Section 585C does not require a state administrative law judge to resign from office or take a leave of absence when the judge becomes a candidate for elective judicial office.